huangwei-pku/huangwei-pku.github.io/research.md

 ### WORKING PAPERS
-"One-Child Policy, Marriage Distortion and Welfare Loss." with Yi Zhou and Yinghao Pan. **Revise & Resubmit, Review of Economics and Statistics**.
+**One-Child Policy, Marriage Distortion and Welfare Loss** with Yi Zhou and Yinghao Pan.
+Revise & Resubmit, *Review of Economics and Statistics*.

 "Beyond Nature and Nurture: The Impact of Maternal Education on Child Health." with Xiaoyan Lei, Guangjun Shen, and Ang Sun, **2nd round Revise & Resubmit, Journal of Human Resources**.